TylerStamand/GravityGunnerGauntlet/Design/DesignDoc.md

         - Might be disorientienting, loss sense of direction
     - If the camera doesn't move with the player, controls may get wierd quick
         - For example if gravity is going to the left, should the move left key move the player up?
+    - Should the player only be able to rotate left and right or also able to rotate 180?

 - **How should the game flow work?**
     - Main menu